Soldeusss/Scientific-Computing-and-Data-Modeling/README.md

 # Scientific Computing and Data Modeling

-A collection of MATLAB-based statistical modeling and data processing pipelines demonstrating concepts in Computer Vision, Digital Signal Processing (DSP), and Experimental Data Analysis.
+A collection of MATLAB-based statistical modeling and data processing demonstrating concepts in Computer Vision, Digital Signal Processing (DSP), and Experimental Data Analysis.

 This repository serves as a showcase of applied mathematical modeling and technical documentation using LaTeX.